-OVERVIEW: The Proposed Committee Substitute (PCS) to House Bill 310 would
+OVERVIEW: House Bill 310 would:

-- > Amend the laws relating to regulation by cities of wireless infrastructure siting with regard to small wireless facilities on utility poles, city utility poles, and public rights-of-way. - > Authorize cities to assess fees on wireless providers for occupation of rights-of way if the city charges other communications service providers or publicly, cooperatively, or municipally owned utilities for similar uses of the right-of-way. - > Increase the fee that cities may charge wireless providers for collocation of small wireless facilities on city utility poles from \$35 to \$50.
+Amend the laws relating to regulation by cities of wireless infrastructure siting with regard to collocation of small wireless facilities on city utility poles in public rights-of-way.

+- Authorize cities to assess fees on wireless providers for occupation of rights-of-way if the city charges other communications service providers or publicly, cooperatively, or municipally owned utilities for similar uses of the rights-of-way. - > Authorize cities to charge wireless providers for collocation of a small wireless facility on city utility poles a rate of \$50 per pole per year. - > Authorize the North Carolina Department of Transportation (NCDOT) to issue permits to wireless providers for collocation of wireless facilities on State rights-of-way. - > Become effective when it becomes law.